emberjs/guides/source/testing/test-helpers.md

 for it to finish before running.

-The helper method will always be called with the current Application as the first parameter and `assert` as the second one.
+The helper method will always be called with the current Application as the first parameter.
+Other parameters need to be provided when calling the helper.
 Helpers need to be registered prior to calling `startApp`, but ember-cli will take care of it for you.

 Here is an example of a non-async helper: